JuliaReach/JuliaReach-website/content/home/software.md

 # Order that this section appears on the page.
 weight: 60

-title: Software
+title: Discover
-subtitle: Check our Julia packages
+subtitle: 'A research-level, modular and high-performance software ecosystem'

 content:
   # Page type to display.
 E.g. post, talk, publication...